SteveBarnett/human-centred/air.md

 - Be wary of free stuff: it's not a gift, it's a sales device
 - Be wary of seeming social proof: watch for bad or incomplete data
 - Classic con job outcome: the pitch is so convincing that when it doesn't work, the boss assumes they just used it wrong
+- Don’t mistake conviction for correctness
+- The real breakthrough is always just around the corner

 ### Clarify that it's just tech, not magic